mm6/ethereum-lab4-hardhat/README.md

 Type ".help" for more information.
 >
 ```
-We need the ethers object from the hardhat module.
+9. We need the ethers object from the hardhat module.
+Execute the following line of Javascript.

 ```js
 const { ethers } = require("hardhat");
 ```
-We need access to the WETH contract.
+10. We need access to the WETH contract.
 So, we use the well known address of the WETH contract.
 This is an ERC-20 contract.
+Execute the following line of Javascript.

 ```js
 const WETH_ADDRESS = "0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2";
 ```

-We need access to the DAI contract.
+11. We need access to the DAI contract.
 The DAI contract provides a stable coin so that 1 DAI = 1 USD.
 It also has a well known address.
 In a later command, we need the DAI_DECIMALs.
+Execute the following lines of Javascript.

 ```js
 const DAI_ADDRESS = "0x6B175474E89094C44Da98b954EedeAC495271d0F";
 const DAI_DECIMALS = 18;
 ```

-A swap router is an important player and is used to facilitate token swaps between
+12. A swap router is an important player and is used to facilitate token swaps between
 different ERC-20 tokens.
 A user can swap one token for another without using a
 centralized exchange.